 Before lenders decide to give you a loan, they want to know if you're willing and able to pay back that mortgage.
 To understand whether you can pay back the loan, they assess your income and debt ratio.
 To calculate your willingness to pay back the mortgage loan, they consult your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
-Your score comes from both the good and the bad in your credit history.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Your score is calculated from the good and the bad of your credit history.
+Late payments count against your score, but a consistent record of paying on time will improve it.

 At Harbor View Lending* a DBA of Megastar Financial, we answer questions about Credit reports every day.
-Give us a call: (207) 571-8034.
+Give us a call at (207) 571-8034.